 We strongly believe that the entry pathway into high performance speed skating should be highly accessible, giving as many of our aspiring Alberta speed skaters the opportunity to see what they can accomplish if given the support.
 We will work to fit the program to their needs, adapting to their school load or other sports for the younger skaters.

-Ice access and weight room access fees are paid to the Olympic Oval.
-The Oval access fees for 2017-18 are:
+Ice access and weight room access fees are paid to the Olympic Oval: 2018-2019 Season Pass for Canadians - $2,717

 - Olympic Oval: 403-220-7954 http://schedules.oval.ucalgary.ca/PublicHPLT.aspx